 - Green onions.
 I used fresh green onions.
 You can leave them out if you don't like onions.

 - Shredded cheese.
-I used white cheddar cheese, but you can substitute your favorite type of cheese.
+I used white cheddar cheese, but you can use regular cheddar cheese, Monterey Jack cheese, or a Mexican cheese blend.

 This gluten-free version of a classic taco dip is quick and easy to make.

-Top with diced tomato and sprinkle with shredded cheddar cheese.
+- Finally, add diced tomatoes and shredded cheddar cheese.

 Variations